enormandeau/go_enrichment/README.md

 ### Step 5 - Run `goatools`

 This script will launch `goatools` and perform the Fisher tests.
+Note: edit the script to point to your own installation of `find_enrichment.py`

 ```
 ./01_scripts/04_goatools.sh